KhyatiRatandhayara/quickshop/README.md

 npx sequelize-cli db:migrate

+NOTE: By default migration creates the .js files but  in package.json file we have type module so for the successful migration we need to rename it to .cjs

 //how env file loads in the application, so it will take automatically
 Default: path.resolve(process.cwd(), '.env')

 //Joi validation
 reference: https://dev.to/jeffsalive/the-right-way-to-use-joi-validator-in-your-nodejs-express-application-147g

+//things that needs attention⚠️ convert config.json in config.ts and run migration file structure especially the sequelize migration folders